Looking for unique ways to capture amazing cityscapes? Take a look at these 9 tips for getting more out of your cityscape photography.

 A city really comes to life at night, with all of the dynamic color and movement.
 In many ways, cityscape photography is one of the only types of photography that is sometimes considered better at night!
 In the case of shooting at night, you’ll probably have to know more of what your camera is capable of achieving.
 For example, some cameras have a feature called “bulb mode,” that allows you to keep your shutter open for longer than the standard 30 seconds.

-For more on night photography, check out this great tutorial for beginners!
+Check out this great tutorial for more on night photography for beginners!